goauthentik/authentik/README.md

 ## Adoption and Contributions

 Your organization uses authentik?
 We'd love to add your logo to the readme and our website!
 Email us @ hello@goauthentik.io or open a GitHub Issue/PR!
-For more information about contributing to authentik, read our [CONTRIBUTING.md file](./CONTRIBUTING.md).
+For more information on how to contribute to authentik, please refer to our [CONTRIBUTING.md file](./CONTRIBUTING.md).

 ## Sponsors